hajuri07/Crew-AI-multi-agent-/README.md

 🛠️ Setup & Installation
 ==================================================

-Step 1: Install Dependencies
+Step 1: Install Required Dependencies

-Run the following command in your environment:

 pip install -U 'crewai[tools]' langchain-groq python-dotenv

-Step 2: Set Environment Variables
+Step 2: Configure Environment Variables

-Ensure your Groq API key is set in the environment:
+Set your Groq API key in the environment:

 import os
 os.environ["GROQ_API_KEY"] = "your_groq_api_key"

 ==================================================
-▶️ How to Run
+▶️ How to Run the Project
 ==================================================

-1. Upload all .py files to the /content directory in Google Colab
+1. Upload all project files (.py) into the /content directory in Google Colab
-2. Run the main script using:
+2. Run the main script:

 python crew.py